KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-third-party-websites.md

   <a href="/assets/posts/injecting-code/flow-chart.png" target="_blank"><img src="/assets/posts/injecting-code/flow-chart.png" style="max-width: 450px;" /></a>
 </div>

+- Instagram adds a new event listener, to get details about every time the user selects any text on the website.
+This, in combination with listening to screenshots, gives Instagram full insight over what specific piece of information was selected & shared
-- First, the Instagram app checks if there is an element with the ID `iab-pcm-sdk`: surprisingly I found very little information about this online.
+- The Instagram app checks if there is an element with the ID `iab-pcm-sdk`: surprisingly I found very little information about this online.
 Basically it seems to be a [cross-platform tracking SDK provided by IAB Tech Lab](https://iabtechlab.com/wp-content/uploads/2021/04/Authenticated-UID-APAC-v2.0-Deck.pdf), however I don’t know enough about the relationship between Meta and [IAB Tech Lab](https://iabtechlab.com/) (e.g. [this tweet](https://twitter.com/IABTechLab/status/1519414703239438336))
 - If no element with the ID `iab-pcm-sdk` was found, the Meta’s apps create a new `script` element, sets its source to [`https://connect.facebook.net/en_US/pcm.js`](https://connect.facebook.net/en_US/pcm.js), which is the source code for the Meta tracking pixel
-- It then finds the first `script` element on your website, and inserts Meta’s JS script right before yours, **injecting the Meta Pixel onto your website**
+- It then finds the first `script` element on your website to insert the Meta Pixel right before, **injecting the Meta Pixel onto your website**
 - Meta’s apps also query for `iframes` on your website, however I couldn’t find any indication of what they’re doing with it

 ### How to protect yourself as a user?